Robert of Melun: Early life

 Robert was born in England, probably in about 1100.
 Nothing else is known of his background.
 He owed his name to the place where he taught, Melun in France.
-Robert studied under Peter Abelard and Hugh of St. Victor in Paris, where in 1137 he succeeded Abelard as a teacher in the school on Mont Ste-Geneviève.
+Robert studied under Peter Abelard and Hugh of St. Victor in Paris, where in 1137 he succeeded Abelard as a teacher in the school on Montagne Ste-Geneviève.
 John of Salisbury and William of Tyre were among his pupils in Paris.
 King Henry II of England's cousin, Roger of Worcester, later the Bishop of Worcester, was another of Robert's students.
 He probably also taught Thomas Becket, later Archbishop of Canterbury, although this is not certain.

 Robert went to Melun in 1142 to direct a school, but returned to Paris in 1147.
-He took part in the condemnation of Gilbert de la Porrée at the Council of Rheims in 1148, working with Peter Lombard to secure Porrée's recantation.
+He took part in the condemnation of Gilbert de la Porrée at the Council of Reims in 1148, working with Peter Lombard to secure Porrée's recantation.
 A small consistory court was held after the ending of the council's deliberations, and was attended by Bernard of Clairvaux and Suger of St Denis, along with Robert and Peter.
 This court forced Porrée to repudiate his views on the Trinity.
 A fellow scholar, Herbert of Bosham, described Robert as a great teacher, who "sent forth from himself, like rays of his light, a great and learned host of students".

 Appointment to Hereford

 After teaching as a master of arts in Paris for over forty years, Robert was recalled to England by King Henry II in 1160, and was appointed Bishop of Hereford in 1163.
 He was consecrated at Canterbury on 22 December by Archbishop Thomas Becket.
 (Note: Some authors give a consecration date of 24 December, and a few medieval sources say he was consecrated sometime in 1164.)
-Becket had been prominent among those recommending Robert for the vacancy at Hereford; one of Becket's later biographers said that Becket urged the king to find benefices for Englishmen living abroad.
-There is some evidence that Pope Alexander III had a hand in Robert's election, as Becket in 1166 reminded Robert and Roger of Worcester that they both owed their episcopates to Alexander.
+Becket was prominent among those recommending Robert for the vacancy at Hereford; one of Becket's later biographers said Becket urged the king to find benefices for Englishmen living abroad.
+There is some evidence Pope Alexander III had a hand in Robert's election, as Becket in 1166 reminded Robert and Roger of Worcester they both owed their episcopates to Alexander.

-Little evidence of Robert's activities survives from his time as bishop, although it is known that he acted as a papal judge-delegate in 1165.
+Little evidence of Robert's activities survives from his time as bishop, although it is known he acted as a papal judge-delegate in 1165.
 Five documents survive from his time at Hereford, as well as confirmations of gifts by previous bishops to Llanthony Priory, which he augmented with another grant of tithes.
 He also served as a royal judge.